Volvo XC60 Review 2023 | Top Gear

 So what engines does it offer?

-It’s actually a fairly simple choice – you can opt for 2.0-litre petrol or diesel numbers with 48V mild hybrid tech to try and save a bit of money, or there’s a plug-in hybrid set-up that comes with two levels of power from the petrol engine and a 14.7kWh battery that’s good for an official EV range of 47 miles.
+It’s actually a fairly simple choice – you can opt for a 2.0-litre petrol (no diesel options now) with 48V mild hybrid tech, or there’s a plug-in hybrid set-up that comes with two levels of power from the petrol engine and an 18.8kWh battery that’s good for up to 47 miles of electric range.

 Our choice from the range